Chig-Beef/RootPowerPerf/README.md

 __Compulsory__ is your GitHub account.
 Also add in this file your compiler/interpreter, and the version, and preferably a link to this compiler/interpreter.
 Instructions on how to build/run the program would also be helpful.

+## Generating
+The original method to generate the file was to use `generate.py`, but Python is extremely slow, so to save time we will be using `generate.exe`.
+You have to build `generate.exe` by yourself, and you can do this by running 'go build' in the directory 'generate'.

 ## For Timing Your Code
 Since this is transcending programming languages, we can't use any language specific timers.